Positive customer experiences as a driver for better results

 The final customer experience follows from the Customer Journey.
 This ‘journey’, which the customer goes through with the order of a meal as the focal point, consists of three phases.
 For each phase, we have written a separate article in which concrete solutions and advice are given!

 This phase starts as soon as a customer first comes into contact with a restaurant, in whatever way.
 The ordering phase is characterized by recognizing and identifying a need, searching for options and considering them.

 When the customer proceeds to a decision he/she enters the order phase.
 During this phase the customer makes a choice, goes through the process of ordering and pays the customer according to one of the offered payment options.

 Once payment has been made, the customer enters the post-purchase phase where the consumption of the meal has an essential impact on the final customer experience.

 Despite the fact that positive customer experiences are of great importance to your restaurant, many restaurants fail to get all the different departments moving in the same direction.
 A good way to start is to map out your customer’s entire Customer Journey, from the phase before ordering food, to the phase after ordering food.
 It can also be valuable to ask people around you for honest feedback.
 For example, let them go through the entire Customer Journey consciously for once.
 Then, you can start implementing concrete tips from the other parts of this blog, but you will undoubtedly also have come up with ideas yourself.
-Should CashDesk be able to help you implement one of these ideas, such as building a user-friendly website, please contact us!
+Should CashDesk be able to help you implement one of these ideas, such as building a user-friendly website or an order app please, contact us!